EXODUS PROBLEMS: Scholarly Pitfalls encountered in setting a Date for the Exodus

 After 1200 BC Heshbon is settled.
 (This explains why Pentateuchal narratives are not eye witness/contemporary accounts of an Exodus occuring 1540, 1446 or 1250 BC).

-Pelest/Philistines arrive ca. 1177 BC, settling Philista, placed there by Pharaoh Ramses III (This explains Genesis' garbled notion the Philistines are the sons of Egypt/Misraim, and proves Pentateuchal narratives are not
+Pelest/Philistines arrive ca. 1177 BC, settling Philista, placed there by Pharaoh Ramses III (This explains Genesis' garbled notion the Philistines are the sons of Egypt/Misraim and proves Pentateuchal narratives are not

 eyewitness/contemporary accounts of an Exodus occurring 1540, 1446, or 1250 BC)